TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 5/Psalms 5.8.md

 ---

-Lead me, O Jehovah, in thy righteousness because of mine enemies; Make thy way straight before my face.
+Lead me, Yahweh, in your righteousness because of my enemies.
+Make your way straight before my face.